 It is okay to add one or two slices moldy bread to the bokashi.
 If your good microbes outnumber the fungi, then this should be no big deal for them.

 If you add too much spoiled foods, then the bokashi themselves may not be in a good position to fight the bad guys.
-Then, when they take over the batch may go bad & smell bad.
+Then, when they take over, the batch may go bad & smell bad.

 Be sure not to expose your bokashi batch to direct sunlight.
 The UV rays can kill off the bacteria, leaving open ground for the bad microbes to roam.
 Also, don't transfer the bucket to places with extreme temperatures too often.

 Around the 50s F (10C) is okay for them to go into sleeping mode.
 Below that may freeze them to death.
 If it's winter, get the bucket inside in a warm spot.
-In the summer, find a dark cooler place like in your cupboard to keep the bucket.
+In the summer, find a dark cooler place like in your basement to keep the bucket.

 But what if your bokashi has gone bad & disgusting?
-Here are some ways to deal with it:

-Then, layer about 1/2 lbs (220 gr) of bokashi at the bottom.
-Dump in the spoiled batch.
-Then, top it up with another 1/2 lbs layer of fresh bokashi.
-Finally, cover it with a layer of soil.
+Then, layer about 1/2 lbs (220 gr) of good fresh bokashi at the bottom.
+Then, dump the spoiled batch in.
+Top it up with another 1/2 lbs (220 gr) layer of fresh bokashi.
+Finally, cover the whole thing with a layer of soil.